Feeling Rejected or Abandoned? Ways to Manage the Pain and Move Forward

 Self-Soothing: Be actively kind to yourself — especially in times of stress.
 Develop ways to calm yourself when life feels overwhelming.
 Work with your therapist to learn valuable skills like mindfulness and journaling.

 Recognize Your Triggers: Identify and name what can stir up fears and negative memories.
-This makes it easier to evade such situations (or people).
+This makes it easier to evade such situations, (or people).

 Set and Enforce Healthy Boundaries: When you know your triggers, you can effectively set healthy boundaries.